tackler-ng/tackler/tackler-cli/CRATES.md

 and it's in
 [feature](https://tackler.fi/docs/tackler/latest/features/) parity
 with and beyond of the old Scala code base.
 Tackler is using the same test and reference vectors as the tackler-mk1.
-This is basis of all the future Tackler development.
+This version is the basis of all future Tackler development.

-**NOTE: Tackler is tested with 436 [tracked test vectors](https://github.com/tackler-ng/tackler-t3db)**
+**NOTE: Tackler is tested with 472 [tracked test vectors](https://github.com/tackler-ng/tackler-t3db)**

 All Tackler CLI functionality is supported, including [Tackler Journal Format](https://tackler.fi/docs/tackler/latest/journal/format/),